edwardwawrzynek/edwardwawrzynek.github.io/index.md

 Hello!
 I'm an undergraduate studying electrical engineering and applied mathematics at the [University of Colorado Boulder](https://www.colorado.edu).
 My general interests lie in applied electromagnetics, particularly in radio frequency systems and antennas.

-I'm currently with the [Antenna Research Group](https://www.colorado.edu/lab/antenna/) at CU, where I'm working on developing electrically small antennas (ESAs) for HF communication applications.
+I'm currently with the [Antenna Research Group](https://www.colorado.edu/lab/antenna/) at CU, where I'm working on developing electrically small antennas (ESAs), with a focus on small phased arrays for HF communication applications.
 I previously worked in the High Speed Digital Engineering Group at CU, where I performed work on high bandwidth conductive ink structures and developed custom instrumentation for isothermal I-V characterization.

 In my free time, I enjoy taking [walks in the woods](/hiking.html).

 A copy of my resume is available [here](/resume.html).
 I can be reached at <a href="mailto: edward@wawrzynek.com">edward@wawrzynek.com</a>.

 # Publications
-1. <b>E. Wawrzynek</b>, S. Yen, L. Boskovic, and D. Filipovic, "An Electrically Small Circularly Polarized Spherical Folded Helix Antenna for GPS", <i>2025 IEEE International Symposium on Antennas and Propagation and USNC-URSI Radio Science Meeting (APS/URSI)</i>, Ottawa, Canada 2025 (accepted).
+1. <b>E. Wawrzynek</b>, S. Yen, L. Boskovic, and D. Filipovic, "An Electrically Small Circularly Polarized Spherical Folded Helix Antenna for GPS", <i>2025 IEEE International Symposium on Antennas and Propagation and USNC-URSI Radio Science Meeting (APS/URSI)</i>, Ottawa, Canada 2025.
 2. <b>E. Wawrzynek</b>, S. Yen and D. Filipovic, "<a href="https://ieeexplore.ieee.org/abstract/document/10907254">Design of an Electrically Small Circularly Polarized Spherical Folded Helix Antenna</a>," <i>2025 United States National Committee of URSI National Radio Science Meeting (USNC-URSI NRSM)</i>, Boulder, CO, USA, 2025, pp. 352-353, doi: 10.23919/USNC-URSINRSM66067.2025.10907254.
+3. S. Yen, <b>E. Wawrzynek</b>, and D. Filipovic, "On The Practicality of Superdirectivity in the HF Band," <i>2025 Antenna Applications Symposium,</i> Monticello, IL, USA, 2025 (accepted).

 # Projects